 These ruins are deep under the ice surface which were built by the Predators and were formed much earlier than the pyramid ruins in Egypt.
 When the group reaches one of the pyramids in Antarctica, they discover human skeletons and the fossilized remains of Facehuggers and Chestbursters.
 They also find out that these aliens might be still alive somewhere in the pyramid ruins but unknown to them, there’s also another species of alien exploring there – the Predators.

 Aliens vs Predator first appeared in comic book form in 1989 and was quite successful in the 90s.
 We then got a glimpse of an alien skull in the trophy room in Predator 2 in 1990 which fuelled rumours of a crossover film.
 Screenwriter Peter Briggs wrote an AvP screenplay based on the comic books in the early 90s and submitted it to 20th Century Fox who were cautious to move forward with the project.
+You can read more about this part of the film’s history in The Hunt Begins: The Early Days of Peter Briggs’ Alien vs. Predator.
 In 1999, a game called Aliens vs Predator was released for PC followed by its sequel Aliens vs Predator 2 in 2001.
 Both games were quite well-received by critics and fans alike.
-In 2002, another Aliens vs Predator script was written by James DeMonaco and Kevin Fox which followed the comic book storyline.
+In 2002, another Aliens vs Predator treatment was written by James DeMonaco and Kevin Fox which followed the storyline of the comic series, AvP: Eternal.
 It was rejected by producer John Davis as he wanted the film to take place on Earth.
 Paul W.S.
 Anderson approached 20th Century Fox and pitched a story for the film which he had been working on for several years.
 He asked designer Patrick Tatopoulos to create some concept art pieces to use in his presentation, and paid for them out of his own pocket.
 Producer John Davis was impressed with Anderson’s pitch and the project was greenlit.

 After Paul Anderson had finished Resident Evil Apocalypse, he began working on the Alien vs Predator script.
 Shane Salerno was brought in and spent six months re-writing Anderson’s script and stayed on throughout production making changes as necessary.
 It’s unknown what changes Salerno made but some of Anderson’s early ideas had been scrapped.
 Originally there was going to be five predators but this was cut down to three.
 The story was also going to revolve around the humans luring the predators to the pyramid with alien eggs.
 Much of Anderson’s story was based around the work of Erich von Däniken – that early civilizations built pyramids with the help of an alien race.
 In the film, it was said that the predators helped humans to build pyramids and they used Earth as a rite of passage every 100 years.
 Anderson added plenty of comic book references in the script and the story was also inspired by H. P. Lovecraft’s 1931 novella At the Mountains of Madness.
 As the film takes place in the present day, Paul W.S.
 Anderson made it clear that he didn’t want to contradict the previous Alien films so the story takes place on the Norwegian Antarctic island of Bouvet, far away from any civilization.